In this article

 Dental plans with no waiting periods are ideal for patients who need to undergo major dental work or those putting off dental health care due to costs.

-There are alternatives to dental insurance.
+Some alternatives to dental insurance include

 Benefits of dental savings plans include affordability to meet your needs and budgets, no paperwork, and no caps or limits.